fractal-platform/fractal/docs/guides/index.rst

 .. code-block:: bash

     cd ~/fractal-test
-    . setenv.sh
+    . fractal-bin/setenv.sh
-    gtool tx --rpc [rpc address] --keys data/keys --password [mypassword] --to [account address] --value [number] --chainid [chainid] send
+    gtool tx --rpc [rpc address] --keys data/keys --pass [mypassword] --to [account address] --value [number] --chainid [chainid] send

-.. hint::   [rpc address] is http://127.0.0.1:8545 for local node. [mypassword] is the password when you create your account. [account address] is a valid account address. [number] is the token amount you want to transfer. [chainid] is 2 for testnet.
+.. hint::   [`rpc address <../refs/rpclist.html>`_] is http://127.0.0.1:8545 for local node. [mypassword] is the password when you create your account. [account address] is a valid account address. [number] is the token amount you want to transfer. [chainid] is 2 for testnet.
 Visit `here <../refs/gtool.html>`_ for more information about gtool command line tool.